Mirzipan/Framed.Commander/README.md

 # Mirzipan.Heist

 Slightly enriched command pattern, continuing the tradition of using words associated with murder mystery in the package names.
+It can support multiple clients with a single server.

 ## Dependencies